rahelbelay/Discover-Music/README.md

 ![Image](https://github.com/rahelbelay/Music-Finder/blob/master/src/Images/Screen%20Shot%202020-02-23%20at%207.47.38%20PM.png)

 ![Image](https://github.com/rahelbelay/Music-Finder/blob/master/src/Images/Screen%20Shot%202020-02-23%20at%208.24.26%20PM.png)
-### Mobile layout
-xxx

 ## project discription

-xxx is a music searching app it gets data from Deezer api in order to render to the page.
-My app lets users to search singer by name to get their album and top 25 songs.
+Miusic Discover is a music searching app it gets data from the AudioDb api in order to render to the page.
+My app lets users to search singer by name to diplay the artist image, biography and it gives an access to view their social network like (facebook, twitter and webpage).
+Inaddition to this My app displays the singer album with tracks.

 ## API Utilized
  - The AudioDB API - https://www.theaudiodb.com/

  ## Future Features
- - Adding more componentes like genre,lable,rating
+ - Adding more componentes like genre,lable,rating.
- - Add another api to get more data since deezer api does not have the features what i want
- - Filter the repeated albums and songs
+ - work on mobile display for responsiveness.

  ## Author
   - Rahel